-2. Describe the program, the population it will serve, and how the program will use encouragement, education, and/or enforcement to address each of the need(s) identified above with the goal of increasing walking and/or biking to community identified destinations within the program area.
+2. Describe the program, the population it will serve, and how the program will use NI components (i.e., encouragement and education) to address each of the need(s) identified above with the goal of increasing walking and/or biking to community-identified destinations within the program area.
 (0-18 points)

-"Addressing the Need" must be considered in the context of the "potential for increased walking and bicycling".
-To receive the maximum points, applicants must demonstrate how the program addresses all aspects of the "need".
+"Addressing the Need" must be considered in the context of the "potential for increased walking and bicycling."To receive the maximum points, applicants must demonstrate how the program addresses all aspects of the "need."